phillips109/tax-bash/Formfactory/T22/1Pdf2Jpg/README.md

 The menus guide you through the process.

-### IF YOU ENTER "f"
+### If you enter "f" for forms
    You will be presented with a long, but not all inclusive, list of forms.
    Enter one, such as 1099div.

-* You will be presented with a new menu which will guide you through the steps you need to take.
+   You will be presented with a new menu which will guide you through the steps you need to take.
+*
 * Steps to be taken using the menu
 1. will take you to the IRS website where you can download the .pdf file of the form you seek.
 You will have to figure out the nomenclature used by the IRS.
 In this case it is "form 1099div".